Updated: Oct 31, 2022

 In a pension fund you can diversify your investments across different asset classes, economic sectors and geographies which looks to minimise investment risk.

-You cannot make use of your pension until you reach the age of 55.
+You cannot access your pension until you reach the age of 55.

 As with any investment, there’s an element of risk.
 Too many people pay money into a pension scheme and then forget about it.
-This is not wise.
 At Reeves we constantly monitor the markets and the economic outlook and advise our clients on adjustments to their portfolios in order to anticipate changes and take advantage of opportunities.

 The government can change the rules on pensions and how you access them at any time.